 Because of all these new features, we can expect RCS to become a good addition to SMS as a communication tool that helps you reach and involve customers, a great tool for customer interaction and marketing.
 However, RCS is only available for Android.
 We expect both ways of communication will continue to exist alongside each other, and they can both be deployed depending on your company, purpose and target group.
 The arrival of RCS offers you the choice not only to share text via SMS, but to also send media files via RCS.
 And because CM is a partner of Google in the deployment process of this new messaging solution, our customers will be able to implement it right from our platform.

+Every day, consumers process hundreds of impressions from companies asking for their attention.
+To make your company stand out amongst all mobile messages they receive, you’re going to have to need different approach.
+As a result, more and more companies are adding rich communication to their marketing strategy, allowing them to send photos and videos.
+But there is another trend emerging: voice messaging.
+For what better way is there to make your company stand out than to send a personal message spoken in your own voice?
 Because of the benefits of voice campaigns, we’ve seen a growing use of voice in companies’ marketing strategies.
 Especially when used in combination with other channels like SMS, voice makes sure your message really is heard.
 And sending voice messages will also become easier next year, as you will be able to use CM’s Campaigns app.
 Moreover, starting 2018, using voice may be done at lower costs.
 Because while the ending of the year is typically the time to compare energy suppliers for their rates, why not investigate how CM can lower your costs in SIP Trunking?

 Although there currently is no official WhatsApp for business, this probably won’t take much longer.
 The arrival of WhatsApp will come to the delight of many companies.
 With over a billion active users and 55 million messages a day, OTT messaging service WhatsApp is an excellent place for businesses to reach their customers, and vice versa.